LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 ===================

 Lasso provides two methods that allow data to be stored or transmitted more efficiently.
-The ``compress`` method can be used to compress any text string into an efficient byte stream that can be stored in a binary field in a database or transmitted to another server.
-The ``decompress`` method can then be used to restore a compressed byte stream into the original string.
+The `compress` method can be used to compress any text string into an efficient byte stream that can be stored in a binary field in a database or transmitted to another server.
+The `decompress` method can then be used to restore a compressed byte stream into the original string.

 The compression algorithm should only be used on large string values.
 For strings of less than one hundred characters the algorithm may actually result in a larger string than the source.

-These methods can be used in concert with the ``null->serialize`` method that creates a string representation of a type that implements ``trait_serializable`` and the ``serialization_reader->read`` method that returns the original value based on a string representation.
+These methods can be used in concert with the `serialize` method that creates a string representation of a type that implements :trait:`trait_serializable` and the `serialization_reader->read` method that returns the original value based on a string representation.
 An example below shows how to compress and decompress an array object.

 .. method:: compress(b::bytes)
 .. method:: compress(s::string)